pemaidana/assignment_az_app_deploy/README.md

 ## Problem Statement

-Cloud Engineers receive several requests to deploy Azure Cloud infrastructure for several internal teams.
+Cloud Engineers receive several requests to deploy Azure Cloud infrastructure.

+Requests are often delayed due to Cloud Engineer need to focus on troubleshooting and also implementing projects.

 Tasks are repetitive and error-prone due to manual steps required.